Stratford Kiwanis Garlic Festival

 A London, Ontario native and Red Seal Chef, Chef Eli has worked most recently at The Berlin (K-W) and Stratford’s Prune Restaurant.
 He was Class Valedictorian for his graduation from The Stratford Chefs’ School in May, 2015, and has staged for Maison Publique, Richmond Station, Scaramouche and Araxi in Whistler, BC., all top restaurants in the country.
 Chef Eli also completed his B.A. in history and political science at the University of Western Ontario in 2006 and has worked as an educational aid at Fanshawe College for six years.
 Currently, Chef Eli is an Instructor of Practical Cookery at The Stratford Chefs’ School.
 Chef Eli tells us that his favourite part of being a Chef is being able to utilize all five senses plus intuition and imagination at the same time.
 He is constantly visualizing, smelling, tasting, touching, and listening, whether it be to other chefs or sizzling burners…all the time!
 Few occupations demand so much of you at any given singular moment.
 He loves the challenges offered by food.

-We are thrilled to have Chef Eli join this year’s Stratford Garlic Festival to share his love of all things colourful and culinary!
+We are thrilled to have Chef Eli join us once again at this year’s Stratford Garlic Festival to share his love of all things colourful and culinary!

 Much of Kim’s outlook, music and activities echo this lyric from one of her original songs!